 After all the necessary fixes, I thanked myself for leaving a margin and I moved on to gluing.

 After some years of using this method, we designed and made our custom 4-way panel clamps, in order to reduce the time spent with tightening and flattening an oak wood panel.
-You can find the free plans in there dedicated blog post.
+You can find here the free plans in their dedicated post.

 A new day, a new step – the most enjoyable: turning a bunch of planks into a real tabletop.

-After a few hours, when the primer had hardened, I made the final sanding: using the orbital sander and 320 sandpaper for the top and also 320 grit sandpaper for the edges, but using only man power to avoid a too deep sanding.
-I took care for the primer to be hardened really well, since if it is not completely hardened, the sanding will result in a mixture of dust, something sticky and small bits of sandpaper.
+After a few hours, when the primer had hardened, I made the final sanding: using the orbital sander and 320 sandpaper for the top and also 320 grit sandpaper for the edges, but using only manpower to avoid a too deep sanding.
+I took care of the primer to be hardened really well since if it is not completely hardened, the sanding will result in a mixture of dust, something sticky, and small bits of sandpaper.
 This combination might make you start over, which meant that I wouldn’t be able to deliver the counter in time.
-I was relieved that everything went well with the final sanding, so I prepared the other substances (also with a lot of “perfume”, obviously): a special scratch resistant, with a 20% gloss level.
+I was relieved that everything went well with the final sanding, so I prepared the other substances (also with a lot of “perfume”, obviously): a special scratch-resistant, with a 20% gloss level.
 I applied it in a thick enough layer to withstand the wear, but not too thick, in order to avoid drips that would have ruined everything.